Raquel-Kampel/MTRX2700/README.md

 - High level info about code
 - Testing procedure details

-## Exercise 4 # - One Line Descriptor
+## Exercise 4 # - Hardware Timer Delay Function with String Shifting

 ### Summary
-Using the Timer 2 (TIM2) that is configured in initialise.s file.
+The code creates delay periods using the Timer 2 (TIM2) that is configured in initialise.s file.
+The code implements a delay function using hardware timers and provides string shifting functionality.
 #### steps:
  - start counter (timer control register 1) = TIM2_CR1 / Set a 1 in bit 0
  - TIM2_CNT